Lucian Hudson: Career

 Hudson was an executive producer and television journalist for 17 years with the BBC and ITV.

-He led the production of the first six hours of BBC coverage the night Princess Diana died.
+He led the production of the first six hours of BBC coverage on the night Diana, Princess of Wales died.

 He was director of communications in three UK government departments, including the Foreign and Commonwealth Office, as well as the UK government's first "webmaster general".
 In 2013 Hudson served as an independent expert reviewing the communications capability of the Cabinet Office and No. 10 Downing Street.

 In 2020 he was appointed Director of Advancement, Marketing and Communications at Durham University, having served as Interim Director of Public Affairs and Communications at the University of Oxford, and Communications Director of The Open University.
 From June 2025, he became Executive Director, Communications & External Relations as his responsibilities now also include public affairs.

 With effect from January 2023, he is also Professor in Practice (Leadership and Organisations) in the Department of Management and Marketing at Durham University Business School.

 He is board chair and trustee of Earthwatch Europe, Chair of Tavistock Institute of Human Relations as well as a vice-president of the Liberal Judaism in the United Kingdom.

+In September 2026, Hudson received the Freedom of the City of London in recognition of his contributions to civic engagement, cross-sector collaboration and environmental affairs.